 - Brown sugar (optional): I know many of you like to add a little bit of brown sugar in your seasoning mixture.
 I don’t add it, because I want to reduce the amount of sugar a consume.
 However, you can totally do it if you prefer.

 What is the correct internal temperature for this Baked Pork Chops recipe?

 Cook the pork chops until they reach an internal temperature of 145ºF.
 Measure it by inserting a meat thermometer into the thickest part of the pork chop.

 What’s the best way to cook pork chops?

-How do I make tender pork chops in the oven?
+How do I make tender Oven Baked Pork Chops?

-- First, preheat the oven to 375°F. Then, season the pork chops well with salt and pepper.
+- First, preheat the oven to 425°F. Pat dry the pork chops with a paper towel to remove any leftover moisture from the packaging.
+Then, season the pork chops well with salt and pepper.
 The amount of salt and pepper depends on your taste.

 - Prepare the butter sauce by melting four tablespoons of butter in the microwave or stove.
 Once it’s melted, add the chopped thyme and garlic.
 Stir well, and set aside.

-- In a cast iron skillet, heat the olive oil over medium heat, and when the skillet is really hot, add the pork chops, and sear them until they have a nice golden brown look, about 4 minutes per side.
+- In a cast iron skillet, heat the olive oil over medium-high heat, and when the skillet is really hot, add the pork chops, and sear them until they have a nice golden brown look, about 2-4 minutes per side.